 This walk follows one the many itineraries leading through the Park Val Sanagra an area rich in flora, fauna and antique rural settlements.
-This itinerary will show you various features of the Val Sanagra: the wonderful natural setting and traces of traditional activities like mills, lime-pits, furnaces and the enormous monolith Sass Corbée.
+This itinerary will show you various features of the Val Sanagra: the wonderful natural setting, traces of its traditional activities such as mills, lime-pits, furnaces and the enormous monolith Sass Corbée.

 Just past the church S.Carlo (1614) the via Castellino da Castello ends into Via N.Sauro which you follow to the right (follow the side walk).
 Go up the steps on the right side of the Hotel Loveno and back on the road follow it to the left.
 At the next bend, (where there is a laundary mat) pick up the continuation of Via N. Sauro to the left.